 - Area E Includes a portion of the City of St. Albert bordering Municipality. - Area F Includes a portion of the City of Edmonton bordering Municipality.

-A visual depicting each of the above areas as an overlay on the Sturgeon Valley is provided on the next page.
+A visual depicting each of the above areas as an overlay on the Sturgeon Valley is identified on Schedule 12.